 The Effects of Geographic Expansion on Bank Efficiency

-We assess the effects of geographic expansion on bank efficiency, using cost and profit efficiencies estimated for over 7000 U.S. banks from 1993 to 1998.
-We find both positive and negative links between geographic scope and bank efficiency.
-Parent organizations exercise some control over the efficiency of their affiliates, although this control tends to dissipate with the distance to the affiliate.
-However, on average, distance-related efficiency effects tend to be modest, and our results suggest that some efficient organizations can export efficient practices to their affiliates and overwhelm any effects of distance.
-The results imply there may be no particular optimal geographic scope for banking organizations?some may operate efficiently within a single region, while others may operate efficiently on a nationwide or international basis.
+We assess the effects of geographic expansion on bank efficiency using cost and profit efficiency for over 7,000 U.S. banks, 1993-1998.
+We find that parent organizations exercise some control over the efficiency of their affiliates, although this control tends to dissipate with distance to the affiliate.
+However, on average, distance-related efficiency effects tend to be modest, suggesting that some efficient organizations can overcome any effects of distance.
+The results imply there may be no particular optimal geographic scope for banking organizations some may operate efficiently within a single region, while others may operate efficiently on a nationwide or international basis.

 Keywords: Banks, efficiency, mergers, financial institutions